NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 #SBATCH --partition=debug
 #SBATCH --gres=gpu:1
 ```
-Of course, you can request any number of CPU/GPU nodes.
-For example, you can request a single node and perhaps just a single CPU core.
-However, requesting GPUs means that you want to run experiments for an OpenAI Gym environment that utilizes high-dimensional observation and/or action spaces, therefore multiple CPU nodes will be preferrable.
+Of course, any number of CPU/GPU nodes can be requested, depending on problem complexity.

+As an example, a single node and perhaps just a single CPU core may be requested.
+Now, it is more reasonable to request GPUs for an OpenAI Gym environment that utilizes high-dimensional observation and/or action spaces.
+Hence, the first priority would be to start with multiple CPU nodes, and request GPUs only if they are needed.

-All three types of nodes (head, rollouts, training) we need to define three separate groups:
+For the three types of nodes (head, rollouts, training), define three separate groups:
 ```batch
 head_node=$(scontrol show hostnames $SLURM_JOB_NODELIST_HET_GROUP_0)
 rollout_nodes=$(scontrol show hostnames $SLURM_JOB_NODELIST_HET_GROUP_1)